SuperHouse/esp-open-rtos/README.md

 ## Binary Components

-Binary libraries (inside the `lib` dir) are all supplied by Espressif as part of their RTOS SDK which is MIT Licensed.
+Binary libraries (inside the `lib` dir) are all supplied by Espressif as part of their RTOS SDK.
+These parts were MIT Licensed.

 As part of the esp-open-rtos build process, all binary SDK symbols are prefixed with `sdk_`.
 This makes it easier to differentiate binary & open source code, and also prevents namespace conflicts.

 Some binary libraries appear to contain unattributed open source code:

-* libnet80211.a appears to be based on FreeBSD net80211, or a fork of it.
+* libnet80211.a & libwpa.a appear to be based on FreeBSD net80211/wpa, or forks of them. ([See this issue](https://github.com/SuperHouse/esp-open-rtos/issues/4)).
 * libudhcp has been removed from esp-open-rtos.
 It was released with the Espressif RTOS SDK but udhcp is GPL licensed.

 ## Licensing

 * BSD license (as described in LICENSE) applies to original source files, and [lwIP](http://lwip.wikia.com/wiki/LwIP_Wiki).
-LWIP is CopyrighT (C) Swedish Institute of Computer Science.
+LWIP is Copyright (C) Swedish Institute of Computer Science.

 * FreeRTOS is provided under the GPL with the FreeRTOS linking exception, allowing non-GPL firmwares to be produced using FreeRTOS as the RTOS core.
 License details in files under FreeRTOS dir.
 FreeRTOS is Copyright (C) Real Time Engineers Ltd.